Grant Lewi: Life

 Lewi was born in Albany, New York.
 He attended Hamilton College and graduated from Columbia University.
 He taught English at Dartmouth College, the University of North Dakota, and at the University of Delaware.

 Lewi married Carolyn Wallace in 1926.
 He began his study of astrology with his mother-in-law, Athene Gale Wallace.

 In 1934, Lewi began working as a professional astrologer.

 In 1935, Lewi's book Heaven Knows What was published under the pseudonym Scorpio.
-Lewi pioneered chart synthesis with 144 Sun/Moon sign delineations and aspect cross-references that he developed on the basis of thousands of questionnaire responses.
+Lewi pioneered a form of looking up interpretations of the 144 Sun/Moon sign delineations combined with aspect cross-references, which he developed on the basis of thousands of questionnaire responses.

 In 1940, Astrology for the Millions was published.
 In it he provided a short outline of his life.

 Lewi edited Horoscope Magazine in the late 1930s and 1940s.

 Lewi began his own magazine, The Astrologer, in 1950.

 Lewi moved to Arizona in the early 1950s, and died July 15, 1951.
 He has been described as "the father of modern astrology in America".